Kane County Child Support Attorneys

 Child Support Lawyers Serving St. Charles, Aurora, Batavia, and Throughout Northern Illinois

-When going through a divorce that involves children, there are a number of issues that must be decided including which parent is obligated to paying child support.
+When going through a divorce that involves children, there are a number of issues that must be decided, including which parent is obligated to pay child support.
 Child support is typically paid to the parent who is awarded the bulk of the parenting time.
-In 2016, there were numerous changes made to the Illinois Marriage and Marriage Dissolution Act, which addresses issues such as child custody (now allocation of parental responsibilities) and child support.
+In 2016 and 2017, there were numerous changes made to the Illinois Marriage and Dissolution of Marriage Act, which addressed issues such as child custody (now allocation of parental responsibilities) and child support.

 At Shaw Family Law, P.C., we are well-versed in the changes to the law and how these changes will affect our clients.
 We work closely with our clients to ensure you understand how child support decisions are made and so that we can effectively advocate for your interests throughout the process.